Moduli interpretation of Eisenstein series: Eisenstein series and Laurent expansions of elliptic functions

-Even when $\divD$ is nonprincipal as above, one can show that $\fD$ is still an elliptic function, however with respect to the sublattice $\myl L$ of $L$.
-When $\divD = \pointP$, the behavior of $\fP$ under translations by $L$ is described by a Weil pairing; see Definition~\ref{definition4.1} in Section~\ref{section4} below, where we work instead with the function $\gP(z) = \fP(\myl z)$, which is elliptic with respect to the original lattice $L$.
-One can similarly analyze the behavior of an arbitrary $\fD$ under translations by $L$ in terms of suitable Weil pairings.
+The functions $\fP$ above are still elliptic functions, however with respect to the sublattice $\myl L$ of $L$.
+The behavior of $\fP$ under translations by $L$ is described by a Weil pairing; see Definition~\ref{definition4.1} in Section~\ref{section4} below, where we work instead with the function $\gP(z) = \fP(\myl z)$, which is elliptic with respect to the full lattice $L$.
 The approach of working with $\fP$ that are periodic with respect to $\myl L$ is used in the work of Borisov and Gunnells on toric modular forms~\cite{BorisovGunnells}.
 They use the function $\vartheta = \vartheta_{11}$ to write down what amounts to the same function as $\fP$ when $\pointP = a/\myl + L$ is in the subgroup of $\El$ generated by $\pointP_{1/\myl}$.
 They then use the expansion of $d\fP/\fP$ at $z = 0$ to define their toric modular forms $s_{a/\myl}^{(k)}$ (see Section~4.4 of~\cite{BorisovGunnells}).
-Thus their $s_{a/\myl}^{(k)}$ are a special case of our $\Ej(\tau,\divD)$, where the divisor $\divD$ is of the form $[a]\pointP_{1/\myl} - \Pzero$.
-This means that the $s_{a/\myl}^{(k)}$ are Eisenstein series with respect to $\Gamma_1(\myl)$ instead of $\Gammal$; Borisov and Gunnells recognize this from the $q$-expansions, while our approach is more direct.
-Another advantage of our generalization to $\Gammal$ is that for $\myl \geq 2$, we obtain the full space of holomorphic Eisenstein series of level $\Gammal$, in all weights, by Proposition~\ref{proposition2.10}; see also Theorems \ref{theorem3.9} and~\ref{theorem3.12} below.
+Thus their $s_{a/\myl}^{(k)}$ are the same as our $\Ej(\tau,\divD)$ for the divisor $\divD = [a]\pointP_{1/\myl} - \Pzero$.
+In particular, the $s_{a/\myl}^{(k)}$ are Eisenstein series with respect to the larger group $\Gamma_1(\myl)$; Borisov and Gunnells recognize this from the $q$-expansions, while our approach is more direct.
+An advantage of working with $\Gammal$ is that we obtain the full space of holomorphic Eisenstein series in all weights, by Proposition~\ref{proposition2.10}; see also Theorems \ref{theorem3.9} and~\ref{theorem3.12} below.
 In contrast, the ring of toric modular forms on $\Gamma_1(\myl)$ does not always contain all Eisenstein series on that group: see Remark~4.13 of~\cite{BorisovGunnellsNonvanishing}. \end{remark}

 \begin{remark} One can find the Laurent expansion of $\fD$ by formally exponentiating the integral of $d\fD/\fD$.
 Keeping track of the algebra, one obtains that $\fD$ has an expansion of the following form near $z=0$: